Satisfies New DEA Requirements for a one-time 8-hour SUD training for DEA registrants.

 INTENSIVE COURSE IN PRESCRIBING AND PHARMACOLOGY OF CONTROLLED DRUGS: CURRENT ISSUES AND STRATEGIES FOR SUCCESSFUL PATIENT CARE

-2023 SERIES FOR AUGUST AND NOVEMBER
+2024 SERIES FOR MARCH, AUGUST, AND NOVEMBER

-Presented by the Medical Association of the State of Alabama and the Alabama Board of Medical Examiners.
+Presented by the Medical Association of the State of Alabama and the Alabama Board of Medical Examiners

 Who Should Attend